valenciawhite/100-Days-of-Code/day-1/README.md

 ## :tea: Tea Time Was Born

 To have something to show for at the end of this 100 days, I decided rather than scatter my energy into 100 vastly different topics, it would be best to channel that energy into one large project.
 Now how sternly I will stick to this...that's debatable.
 As I am as free-flowing as a blade of grass in a hurricane.
 But for now, that is where my mind is.
-And with that logic, I decided to build a mapping application for all my tea lovers out there, as finding speciality tea shops almost impossible. grrr...not for much longer my matcha-babes!
+And with that logic, I decided to build a mapping application for all my tea lovers out there, as finding speciality tea shops almost impossible.
+Grrr...not for much longer my matcha-babes! (≖︿≖✿)

 ## :sparkles: Enter Phase 2 React.js Hooks